Omnichannel Session Handling in MAX

 |Contact elevation (4)||

-When you click the phone icon, you elevate In an Omnichannel Session Handling environment, the ability to switch a contact from one channel to another in the same session to better serve the contact's needs.
+When you click the phone icon , you elevate In an Omnichannel Session Handling environment, the ability to switch a contact from one channel to another in the same session to better serve the contact's needs.
 For example, elevating a chat contact to a voice call. the interaction to a phone call.
-A text box lets you type the phone number to call and a drop-down field lets you choose the phone skill Used to automate delivery of interactions based on agent skills, abilities, and knowledge you want to use to place the call.
+A text box lets you type the phone number to call.
+A drop-down field lets you choose the phone skill Used to automate delivery of interactions based on agent skills, abilities, and knowledge you want to use to place the call.
 Click Call to complete the elevation.

-When you click the email icon, you elevate the interaction to email.
+When you click the email icon , you elevate the interaction to email.
 Standard email fields let you supply an email address, subject, and body for the email.
-You can optionally add attachments, format the body text, add CC or BCC contacts, or use quick replies to insert commonly used text.
+You can also:

 When your administrator has configured the ability to elevate In an Omnichannel Session Handling environment, the ability to switch a contact from one channel to another in the same session to better serve the contact's needs.
 For example, elevating a chat contact to a voice call. contacts from one channel to another, you can elevate the following interaction types: